PhotonVision/photonvision/photon-serde/README.md

 - Only variable length arrays are supported (no fixed-length arrays)
 - Arrays must be no more than 127 elements long
 - Members can be either VLAs or optional, but not both
+- A top-level NT topic type shall be a single type (eg TargetCorner), and cannot an array of types (eg TargetCorner[] or TargetCorner[?])

 For example, this is a valid PhotonStruct schema.
 Note the WPILib `Transform3d`, the Photon-defined `TargetCorner`, optional prefix, and VLA suffix.